joshuacords/opr/OPR-Riverside-Version.md

 - Models can always see in all directions, regardless of where the miniature is actually facing.
 - Models may always ignore friendly models from their own unit for the purpose of line of sight.
 - Models always have line of sight to themselves, and may target themselves (unless stated otherwise).
 - Models may not see through solid obstacles, including the perimeter of other units, friendly or enemy.
-However, Models with Tough 6+ can see and be seen over models with less than Tough 6. *For Heroes, use Tough 12+ instead of Tough 6+.*
+However, **Large Models** can see and be seen over **Small Models**. *For Heroes, use Tough 12+ instead of Tough 6+.*

 ## Activations